outware/Rxy/README.md

 #  Rxy - Pragmatic RxSwift unit testing

+Version 0.3.0

-Rxy is a collection of useful functions and classes that can help you to simplify testing of RxSwift based code.
-It's core features are:
+A collection of useful functions and classes that can simplify testing of RxSwift code.

+#### Features:

 * 'wait…' functions that wait for asynchronous RxSwift code to execute before testing the results and adding errors to Xcode's test report if the results aren't as expected.
 * Support functions for building RxSwift based mocks which execute asynchronously so that the mock's threading model matches your implementations.